babashka/process/README.md

 - `*defaults*`: dynamic var containing overridable default options.
 Use `alter-var-root` to change permanently or `binding` to change temporarily.

-- `default-shutdown-hook`: function of map with `:proc` (`java.lang.ProcessBuilder`).
-Destroys the process and all of its descendants.
+- `destroy`: function of process or map with `:proc` (`java.lang.ProcessBuilder`).
+Destroys the process and returns the input arg.

+- `destroy-tree`: same as `destroy` but also destroys all descendants

 - `pb`: returns a process builder (as record).